kahopkin/companycommunicatorwiki/Deployment-guide-for-GCC.md

 7. If you wish to change the app name, description, and icon from the defaults, modify the corresponding template parameters.

-8. Click on "Review+Create" button located at the bottom of the page.
-It validates the deployment.

-9. After you get validations passed message, Click on "Create" to start the deployment.
+8. Click on "Review + create" to start the deployment.
+It will validate the parameters provided in the template.
+Once the validation is passed, click on "Create" to start the deployment.

-10. Wait for the deployment to finish.
+9. Wait for the deployment to finish.
 You can check the progress of the deployment from the "Notifications" pane of the Azure Portal.

     > If the deployment fails, see [this section](https://github.com/OfficeDev/microsoft-teams-company-communicator-app/wiki/Troubleshooting#1-code-deployment-failure) of the Troubleshooting guide.

-11. Search for Bot Service created by ARM template.
+10. Search for Bot Service created by ARM template.
 Name of Bot Service will be base resource name which was provided earlier.

-12. Click on Channels in Settings section of Bot Services and click on "Edit" button for Microsoft Teams Channel.
+11. Click on Channels in Settings section of Bot Services and click on "Edit" button for Microsoft Teams Channel.
 Click on Delete Channel.

-13. Once deleted, click on "Configure Microsoft Teams Channel" icon inside "Add a featured Channel".
+12. Once deleted, click on "Configure Microsoft Teams Channel" icon inside "Add a featured Channel".
 Select "Microsoft Teams for Government" and click on Save.

 [[/images/BotChannelGovernment.PNG|Add channel to bot]]